leaflettuce/DSblog/content/pages/resume.md

 Title: Resume

 <br>
-Contact me via email at <a href="mailto:andyjtrick@gmail.com">andyjtrick@gmail.com</a> if you'd like to see to see my resume!
+Contact me via email at <a href="mailto:andyjtrick@gmail.com">andyjtrick@gmail.com</a> if you'd like to see my resume!